benhowell/benhowell.github.com/_drafts/code-incomplete.md

 </p>

 <p>
-To admit you have a lot to learn, to admit mistakes, to admit you design pretty crappy systems sometimes, to admit that your way, the "best practice" way, the evangelists way is just <span markdown="span">_one_</span> way, and sometimes may well be the wrong way, is not a weakness.
+To admit you have a lot to learn, to admit mistakes, to admit you design sub-par systems sometimes, to admit that your way, the "best practice" way, the evangelists way is <span markdown="span">_just one way_</span>, and sometimes may well be the wrong way, is not a weakness.
 It is not the sign of an amatuer.
 It is a measure of professionalism.
 Humility is a strength, and it is this strength that will drive your evolution as a programmer to greater things.
 </p>

 </div>